LBCC Degree Debacle

 He still had 8 credits to finish in the fall, but when fall quarter arrived, his financial aid fell through.

 “Two days before my first day of class I’m told by financial aid that they won’t cover two of the three classes I was going to take because they weren’t required by my degree,” said Hibbert.

 His degree may have still been listed as general studies, but these three classes were necessary for a visual communications degree.

 Hibbert immediately went to Becker’s office, left notes and spoke with his secretary but received no communication.
 They were unable to resolve the issue in time for him to continue without paying out of pocket, and he dropped his classes.

 This forced Hibbert to wait until fall 2016 to attend, because one of the classes is only offered during the fall quarter.

 “I was not aware that he could not receive financial aid,” said Becker.

-Becker had been vocal with students about offering help navigating the mess the school had caused.
+Becker said he had been vocal with students, offering help navigating the mess the school had caused.

-Somehow, Hibbert’s call for help got lost in the chaos.
+Somehow, Hibbert’s call for help was lost in the chaos.